 The NSW bulk rural water pricing system is fundamentally broken and in urgent need of review.
 Water planning and management has expanded beyond what is required for water storage and delivery systems to include climate change adaptation, fish passageways, environmental flow management, recreation and other public good services.
-These additional costs should be borne by the users, or beneficiaries, of those additional services, not just rural water customers.
+These additional costs should be borne by the users, or beneficiaries, of those additional services, not just rural water customers like myself.

 Under the current impactor-pays principle, rural water users now cover 80-100% of operating and capital costs for most activities, including 20 out of 35 WAMC activities.
-This means that irrigators are largely funding programs that provide significant public benefit.
+This means that as an irrigator I am largely funding programs that provide significant public benefit.
 I believe that the cost of programs that provide public benefit should be funded more greatly by taxpayers.